-Boston College men’s hockey entered this weekend with arguably the most important series of the season so far.
+Boston College men’s hockey entered this weekend staring down arguably the most important series of the season so far.

 No. 2 BC split its series with unranked Merrimack on Jan.
 10 and 11, raising questions about the winter break.
 It turned it around soon thereafter, toppling cross-town rival Harvard on Tuesday night.

 No. 6 Providence (15–5–2, 5–4–2 Hockey East) had climbed up the ranks since its overtime loss to BC on Nov.
-19 as the tenth-ranked team in the country, with redemption on its mind.
+19 as the 10th-ranked team in the country, with redemption on its mind.

-“We had a much better game Saturday up at Merrimack and grinded through the game against Harvard,” BC head coach Greg Brown.
+“We had a much better game Saturday up at Merrimack and grinded through the game against Harvard,” BC head coach Greg Brown said.
 “And then these were two very tough games against Providence, so it’s nice to get some momentum as we start the second half.”

 Teddy Stiga and Ryan Leonard swapped spots on Hagens and Perreault’s line for the first time last night, but it seems both lines have been fluent and flourishing.